 It was perfectly peaceful for nine minutes.

-William struggled to find inner stillness after that.
-He heard constant whispers behind him, hidden under the canopy of gray hats.
-Most were only from his imagination, and each whisper he imagined was about him.
+William struggled to find inner stillness.
+He imagined constant whispers under the canopy of gray hats behind him.
 He was particularly bitter because he had hoped to advertise land in his potential colony after the meeting, but these attacks on his character would sour that appeal.
-He supposed that dispensing with the colonial offer left more time for him to offer legal advice.
+He supposed that left more time for him to offer legal advice.
 Chains had always been a Quaker’s reward, but it seemed there were more Friends in bondage every year.
-William saw an old lady nearby who seemed unusually serene, and he tried to follow her example in prayer until he realized she was asleep.
+William saw an old lady nearby who seemed especially serene, and he tried to follow her example in prayer until he realized she was asleep.

 About the time, his back door crashed open.
 A footman sprinted across the lawn.
 “Friend William!